ucb-sts/sts/walkthrough.md

   - automatic filtering of flow_mods that are irrelevant to a set of flow entries specified by the user.
-  - interactive bisection of the OpenFlow trace to infer which messages were and were not relevent for triggering the bug (especially useful for tricky cases requiring human involvment).
+  - interactive bisection of the OpenFlow trace to infer which messages were and were not relevant for triggering the bug (especially useful for tricky cases requiring human involvement).
 (TBD)

 The tool can then spit back out a new event trace without the irrelevant OpenFlow messages, to be replayed again by Replayer or InteractiveReplayer.